cube3power/atsd/rule-engine/functions-utility.md

 Retrieves the **port** from URL string `u`.
 If the URL `u` is `null`, empty or invalid, an exception is thrown.

-If the the URL `u` doesn't contain a port, the function returns the default value for the protocol, for example port 443 for `https` and port 80 for `http`.
+If the URL `u` doesn't contain a port, the function returns the default value for the protocol, for example port 443 for `https` and port 80 for `http`.

 Example: